 The remaining directors of the Corporation are not independent under NI 58-101 by virtue of their relationship with the Corporation.
 Mr. O'Driscoll is the President and Chief Executive Officer ("CEO") of the Corporation.
-Mr. Pourchet is currently the Vice-President and Chief Financial Officer ("CFO") of the Corporation.
-Mr. Pourchet will become Chief Financial Officer of Pernod Ricard Americas on November 9, 2011 and will remain on the Board, as a nominee of the Corporation's significant shareholder.
+Mr. Leburn is currently the Vice-President and Chief Financial Officer ("CFO") of the Corporation.
 Messrs.
-Dréano and Villain were nominated by the Corporation's significant shareholder, Hiram Walker & Sons Limited ("HWSL"), and are employees of an affiliate of HWSL's parent company, Pernod Ricard S.A.
-Mr. Boulay was nominated by the Corporation's significant shareholder and has served as external legal counsel of Pernod Ricard Americas and Pernod Ricard Canada Ltée since 1996, and as a director of each of Allied Domecq Canada Ltée since 2006, and Seagram China Ltd., Hiram Walker & Sons Limited, Pernod Ricard Canada Ltée since 2006, and Seagram China Ltd. since 2009.
-Upon Mr. Leburn's election as a director at the Meeting, he will not be considered an independent director as he will replace Mr. Pourchet as the Vice-President and Chief Financial Officer of the Corporation on November 9, 2011.
+Dréano and Pourchet were nominated by the Corporation's significant shareholder, Hiram Walker & Sons Limited ("HWSL"), and are employees of an affiliate of HWSL's parent company, Pernod Ricard S.A.
+Mr. Boulay was nominated by the Corporation's significant shareholder and has served as external legal counsel of Pernod Ricard Americas and Pernod Ricard Canada Ltée since 1996, and as a director of each of Allied Domecq Canada Ltd., Hiram Walker-Gooderham & Worts Ltd., Hiram Walker & Sons Limited, Pernod Ricard Canada Ltée since 2006, and Seagram China Ltd. since 2009.
 As a result of the technical reading of NI 58-101, a majority of the directors of the Corporation is not considered "independent" within the meaning of NI 58-101.

 Further, the Board is composed of a majority of non-management directors.
 Of the Corporation's nine directors, only Messrs.
-O'Driscoll and Pourchet are management directors.
+O'Driscoll and Leburn are management directors.